zenml-io/zenml/examples/custom_code_deployment/README.md

 * a GCP artifact store
 * the local orchestrator
 * a KServe model deployer
-* a local secret manager used to store the credentials needed by KServe to access the GCP artifact store
 * a GCP container registry used to store the custom Docker images used by the KServe model deployer